skojaku/multilabel_knn/README.md

 ### For users without GPUs

-Although the packages are tested in multiple environments, it is still possible that you come across issues related to `faiss`, the most common problem being related to GPUs.
+Although the package is tested in multiple environments, it is still possible that you come across issues related to `faiss`, the most common problem being the one related to GPUs.
 If you don't have GPUs and get some troubles, try install faiss-cpu instead:

 ```bash
 conda install -c conda-forge faiss-cpu